NUTRITION REWRITTEN

 Critical bonus: We’ll also spend plenty of time disbanding diet culture, developing new language and narratives, and cultivating body trust & respect.

 How: As a dietitian, I like to reference a variety of approaches and other therapeutic modalities as we explore relationships to food and body.
-These are by no means a replacement for therapy, or supports provided by those disciplines.
+These are by no means a replacement for therapy, or equivalent to supports provided by those disciplines.
 That said, some of my favorite lenses include: SE (Somatic Experiencing), ACT (Acceptance and Commitment Therapy), DBT (Dialectical Behavior Therapy), CBT (Cognitive Behavioral Therapy), IFS (Internal Family Systems), and DIRFloortime.
+I also pull from Polyvagal Theory, Intuitive Eating, Health at Every Size, and the told wisdom from the humans I encounter!